Meet the team...

 Hi, I am Anne McBride and I have worked in education, pastoral management and training for over 30 years.
 As an accredited and experienced Mindfulness Coach, I have trained with leading specialists from Bangor and Oxford University and have considerable experience delivering courses, insets and twilights to schools, business and community groups.
 I also deliver individual coaching sessions in business and for private clients.

 My name is Heather Newton and I joined BSS in September 2005.
-I previously worked as a class teacher in both mainstream and special schools and gained valuable experience whilst running a Nurture Group in a mainstream primary school.
+I previously worked as a class teacher in both mainstream and special schools and gained valuable experience running a Nurture Group.
 I also worked as an outreach behaviour support teacher in Manchester.

 Throughout my career, I have always been passionate about supporting students who have experienced the foster care system or been adopted.
-This has led to my long standing interest in attachment.
+This has led to my long standing interest in attachment and trauma.

 I am Diane Partridge and I joined the team in September 2009 after a number of years working as a class teacher and leader in mainstream primary schools.